openSUSE/libstorage-ng/doc/status.md

 * Probing, creating and deleting.
 * Adding and removing devices.
+* Calculation of RAID size.
+* Handling of /etc/mdadm.conf.

 Missing:

-* Correct calculation of RAID size.
-* Handling of /etc/mdadm.conf.
 * IMSM and DDF.